-Absorbent pads ("blue" pads) Vermiculite (available at garden centers of Wal-Mart, Lowes, etc) Heavy-duty gloves (to handle broken glass) & exam gloves (preferably nitrile) Safety glasses/goggles Hand broom & dustpan Trash bags Put these items together in a box/container, label "spill kit", and place in an easily accessible spot in the lab.
+Absorbent pads ("blue" pads) \Vermiculite (available at garden centers of Wal-Mart, Lowes, etc) Broom and dustpan or tongs (to handle broken glass) & exam gloves (preferably nitrile) Safety glasses/goggles Trash bags b.
+For certain hazards, respiratory protection may be required for routine and emergency operations.
+If respirators (including N-95 filtering face pieces) are provided, the laboratory must have a written Respiratory

+Put these items together in a box/container, label "spill kit", and place in an easily accessible spot in the lab.

-Used to absorb large amounts of liquid
+\Used to absorb large amounts of liquid

-B. For certain hazards, respiratory protection may be required for routine and emergency operations.
-If respirators (including N-95 filtering face pieces) are provided, the laboratory must have a written Respiratory Protection Program and all users must have been medically evaluated, fit-tested, and trained within the past twelve months to qualify for respirator use.
+Protection Program and all users must have been medically evaluated, fit-tested, and trained within the past twelve months to qualify for respirator use.
 Use of respirators without fulfilling all requirements of the Respiratory Protection Program is not allowed.
 All staff participating in the Respiratory Protection Program must be identified in Appendix D of this manual.

-C. EVACUATION ROUTES: Principal investigators must ensure that staff receives adequate training regarding emergency evacuation procedures that includes the following elements:
+c.
+EVACUATION ROUTES: Principal investigators must ensure that staff receives adequate training regarding emergency evacuation procedures that includes the following elements:

-- 1. Familiarization with primary and secondary (alternate) evacuation routes. - 2.
-Awareness of alarm method(s) used to signal a building evacuation. - 3.
-Designation of post evacuation meeting areas for laboratory staff. - 4.
+Familiarization with primary and secondary (alternate) evacuation routes.

+Awareness of alarm method(s) used to signal a building evacuation.

+Designation of post evacuation meeting areas for laboratory staff.

 For assistance in determining proper evacuation procedures contact the VCU Fire Safety Office.

-D. BIOHAZARDOUS MATERIAL SPILL RESPONSE PROCEDURES.
+BIOHAZARDOUS MATERIAL SPILL RESPONSE PROCEDURES.

 A summary of recommended precautions is provided below, templates for creating spill-response SOPs have been provided under Appendix C; the SOP templates must be completed to make them laboratory specific.
 Principal investigators are responsible for developing emergency response procedures and ensuring that laboratory personnel are thoroughly trained in the event of incidents involving biological and chemical spills.
 The essential elements of a biohazardous spill response plan suitable for addressing the two most common types of incidents encountered within university laboratories are listed below:

-1. SPILL IN A BIOLOGICAL SAFETY CABINET.
+1.SPILL IN A BIOLOGICAL SAFETY CABINET.
 A spill that is confined to the interior of a properly operating biological safety cabinet (BSC) may present little or no hazard to personnel in the area.
 In the event of a biohazardous spill within a BSC, the following procedures shall be followed:

-(a) Leave the cabinet on.
+a.Leave the cabinet on.
 While wearing gloves, spray or wipe cabinet walls, work surfaces, and equipment with suitable disinfectant as specified by the SDS or as recommended in the CDC Disinfecting Guidelines.
 If necessary, flood the work surface, as well as drain pans and catch basins below the work surface with disinfectant and allow a contact time of at least 20 minutes.

-(b) Soak up disinfectant and spill with spill pad or paper towels.
+b.Soak up disinfectant and spill with spill pad or paper towels.
 Drain catch basin into an appropriate container.
 Lift front exhaust grill and tray and wipe all surfaces.
 Ensure that no paper towels or solid debris are blown into the area beneath the grill.

-(c) Autoclave all clean-up materials before disposal in the biohazard waste container.
+c.Autoclave all clean-up materials before disposal in the biohazard waste container.
 Remove gloves and wash hands thoroughly with soap and water after the clean-up procedure.

-2. SPILLS IN OPEN LABORATORY AREAS.
+2.SPILLS IN OPEN LABORATORY AREAS.
 Biohazardous spills occurring in open laboratory areas pose a greater potential for exposure than spills occurring within biological safety cabinets and as such a greater degree of care and preparedness is required for safely responding to open area incidents.
 Essential elements of open area biohazard spill response are detailed below: